Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

 #### What I accomplished
  - Added a start screen

+To do the start screen I found a nice background picture online that I reconfgured to fit the dimensions of the game Screen.
+I was not sure of a title yet, so I just wrote something to fill the space, as well as a prompt to have the game start.
+I knew I wanted to have two songs, so I had two note images on screen to represent each one.

+At this point I found the lettering a bit bland so I added a different font

+ - Help Screen

+For the help screen, I wanted so that the user could simply move the mouse over a question mark and have it come up.
+To do this, I firstly added a circle in the top right corner of the screen with a question mark inside.
+Then, in Word and using a text box created an image for the game instructions.
+Then I simply wrote a bit of code to display the image, and the how to play screen was complete.

  - Added an end-of-level Screen

+For the end of level screen, I did not want to just show the overall score.
+So, like in other games I added some stars to show how well the user did.
+There are three stars, and depending on how well the user did, they vary between filled or empty.

+Filled Star

+Empty Star

+I also showed on screen the score, as well as a bonus which would depend on the potentiometer that I would eventually add.

+And finally I added two buttons that the user could press to restart the game or return to the menu.

  - Created a Song Class

  - Figured out how to reset the song
  - Attempted Song 2